Tinashe99/ticket_system/README.md

   INSERT INTO `tickets` (`id`, `title`, `msg`, `user` `date_created`, `status`) VALUES (1, 'Test Ticket', 'First ticket.', 'tinashe', '2022-08-10 22:06:17', 'open');

   INSERT INTO `tickets_comments` (`id`, `ticket_id`, `msg`, `date_created`) VALUES (1, 1, 'Test comment.', '2022-08-12 22:10:39');
 6. Open terminal and cloe the repository.
-You can clone using the link below
+You can clone using the link https://github.com/Tinashe99/ticket_system.git

 7. After successful cloning, go to browser and visit the link http://localhost/ticket_system/register.php
 8. Register into the system and you can now navigate to pages of choice or create, view, update comments or logout
 9.